 Whether your world is small or expansive, you’ll want to keep track of it.
 Even if this is just a sketch on a loose sheet of paper, know the size of your setting in relation to the surrounding area.
 You can save this and leave room for growth as your characters explore the realm you’ve built.

-Remember, when it comes to world building, you don’t have to construct an entire world all at once.
+Remember, when it comes to world-building, you don’t have to construct an entire world all at once.
 Your world can grow with your story.
-The key is to be able to envision it to the point where you feel immersed.
+The objective is to be able to envision it to the degree that you and your reader can feel like they're in it.
 After all, you cannot share a world you cannot see yourself.